mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 12 Upgrade computer to next best type.
 Add a weapon costing up to 2 MCr.
 Upgrade sensors to next best type.^1

 (^1) These options may result in additional tonnage being added to the ship.
 Remove tons from the cargo bay if necessary to make room.
-(^2) If the ship’s Structure is 0 or less, then it is not spaceworthy and will disintegrate within 1d6 minutes of leaving atmosphere.
+(^2) If the ship's Structure is 0 or less, then it is not spaceworthy and will disintegrate within 1d6 minutes of leaving atmosphere.
 It can be flown within an atmosphere but will come apart the moment it hits severe weather, gets hit by an attack, undergoes stressful maneuvers, or otherwise comes under strain.

 COMMON SPACECRAFT